fichince/alchoi.com-astro/src/content/hkjapan/19-meiji-jingu-1.md

   - image: ../../images/hkjapan/19-meiji-jingu-1/meiji-jingu3.jpg
 ---

-The Meiji Jingu shrine is surrounded by scenic ponds and forest.
-A relaxing place within the bustle of the city.
+The _**Meiji Jingu**_ shrine is surrounded by a scenic forest and ponds.
+A quiet place within the bustle of the city.